 Bars and Nightlife

-The weekdays tend to be quieter than the weekends, but a good time is always had in this picturesque part of San Diego.
-There are 16 blocks to explore and discover nightclubs with DJs, live music, burlesque shows, jazz clubs, and more.
-A lot of travel nurses come to this area to meet people and make friends!
+The Gaslamp Quarter is recognized as the city’s prime spot for nightlife.
+This area can get loud, no doubt about it.
+But it’s worth it to have a view of the charming historical buildings preserved from the Victorian Era and the trendy vibes radiating from the rooftop bars and stylish lounges.
+Weekdays tend to be quieter than the weekends, but a good time is always had in this picturesque part of San Diego.
+There are 16 blocks to explore and discover hip nightclubs with DJs, live music, burlesque shows, jazz clubs and more.
+A lot of travel nurses come to this area to meet people and make friends.

 Day Trips and Exploring